NICMx/rdap-server/database-schema.md

 [![image1](img\tables-file.png)](https://github.com/NICMx/rdap-documentation/blob/master/database/catalogs.sql "SQL file with tables")
 [![image2](img\catalogs-file.png)](https://github.com/NICMx/rdap-documentation/blob/master/database/catalogs.sql "SQL file with catalogs")

+If you want to know more about the RedDog database definition, like table names, column types and more, you can check out [this document](database-tables-definition.html "Database Tables Definiton").

+# Where to go next

 The next step is configuring the connection with the database that you just created.
 The configuration process is explained in [this document](datasource.html "Datasource configuration").

-If you want to know more about the RedDog database definition, like table names, column types and more, you can check out [this document](database-tables-definition.html "Database Tables Definiton").